Ernest Borek: Awards and honors

 Borek was awarded the Medal of the Society of Biological Chemists of Finland in 1965.
 He also received the Townsend Harris Medal for distinguished alumni of the City University of New York in 1968, and was awarded an honorary M.D. degree from the University of Szeged, Hungary.

 The City College of New York offers the annual Ernest Borek Scholarship, funded by his sister Irene Marsh, to undergraduate and graduate students "who show promise in chemistry or biochemistry".

 Personal life

-Borek was married three times.
-His first wife was Minuetta Shumiatcher, with whom he had one son, Ronald Kessler, a journalist and New York Times bestselling non-fiction author.
-His second wife was Blanche Lavnosky, with whom he had a daughter.
-His third wife was Sylvia Kerr.
-He also fathered a child out of wedlock.
 Borek died in Denver on February 14, 1986, at the age of 74.